bbauska/W3Cx-3of5/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch6-4-5">6.4.5 Geolocation and maps</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>This section presents an example of how to get an interactive map, using <a href="https://leafletjs.com/reference-1.6.0.html">the Leaflet API for OpenStreetMap</a>, and gives links to more resources.
+<p>This section presents an example of how to get an interactive map, using
+<a href="https://leafletjs.com/reference-1.6.0.html" target="_blank"
+rel="noopener noreferrer">the Leaflet API for OpenStreetMap</a>, and gives
+links to more resources.
 Did you know that you can even get an estimation of a physical address from the longitude and latitude, using online Web services?

 How to get a map centered on your longitude and latitude.
 </p>